Back

 Formula: Machine Utilization Rate = (Actual Machine Operating Time / Total Available Machine Time) x 100%

-Reducing material waste by 10% can result in a 10% reduction in material costs.
-Minimizing material waste is both cost-effective and environmentally responsible.
+Cutting material waste by 10% can lead to a 10% reduction in material costs.
+Minimizing waste is both economically and environmentally beneficial.

 Formula: Material Waste Percentage = (Total Material Waste / Total Material Used) x 100%